GazzaJ/CI-MS4-RefereE-pay/README.md

 ____

 ### **Code Snippets** <a name="code"></a>
-Much of the structure of this site follows what was taught during the Backend Development - Task Manager walkthrough project provided by Code Institute, but has been heavily modified to suit a recipe database site with additional functionality not provided in the walkthrough.
+The basic shell of this site follows what was taught during the Full Stack Frameworks - Boutique Ado walkthrough project provided by Code Institute.
+However the premise and design of the remained of the RefereE-Pay app is entirely original.

  | Code Snippet | Description | Source |
  |:-------:|-------------|:------:|